 Without enough vitamin D, children’s growth can be stunted and bones can become weakened.
 Obudzinski recalls seeing firsthand the impact of vitamin D deficiency in his own practice: “I had a 12-year-old boy with symptoms of depression, and we found that he wasn’t getting enough vitamin D.”

 Once the boy began taking in more vitamin D, which for him involved drinking more fortified milk, his mood improved. “(Lack of vitamin D) really can have an impact.”

 With infants, the vitamin recommendations are different based on whether they are breastfed or not.
 For example, the AAP advises vitamin D supplements and, in some instances, iron supplements.
 For breastfed babies, a vitamin D supplement may be recommended, while iron would be suggested for formula-fed infants.

-I’m still confused.
-As long as vitamin supplements don’t hurt kids, is there any real harm in having them take them?
+As long as the vitamins don’t hurt kids, is there any real harm?

 Through asking questions about your child’s diet and activity level, his health care provider can make recommendations on vitamin supplements your child might take or foods he needs to add to his diet.

-Are there any concerns about children taking vitamin supplements?
+Are there any concerns about kids taking supplements?